 The real validation of that thought though presented itself as a stranger I met one evening while speaking at an event many years later.
 He connected with me afterwards to say that hearing my story had given him the strength to go home and talk to his wife about what he was going through because he, too, suffered from depression, and no one knew.
 I later learned that he did go home and tell her, that he was so surprised by how supportive she was on hearing his confession, and that it wasn’t half as hard as he though it would be.
 Even though he was terrified to tell her, he did it and they found an unexpected closeness in their marriage afterwards because of it.
 If only I knew then how making it through that day was going to matter!

 Had I not made it, I would have missed so much.
 I would not have had a third child and known what it’s like to be married for 30 years, and have a house full of incredible kids, and chaos and laughter, and fun.
 I would not have experienced the years of memories, the good and the bad – and even the ugly – of life that’s happened since.
 I’m so grateful I had someone in my life who cared enough about me to drop everything and run to me.

-My husband saved me that day or one could say he helped me to save myself.
+My husband saved me that day (or … he helped me to save myself.)
 And so that’s why I write about mental health issues and it’s why I care so deeply about people suffering from ill mental health.

 So I ask you to keep the conversation going; talk to the someone you think needs to have a friend reach out.
 Be the person who makes a difference in someone’s life who is feeling troubled, overwhelmed or sad.
 Call them, text them, write them as soon as you finish reading this.
 You know who they are.

 You won’t regret you did, and you may just save somebody you care about.

 Go… right now!

 They’ll be thankful you did.